 It is also a good investment and is something you can sell for much more later.

-The same could be said of your business website.
+The same could be said of your business website and online presence.

-A reputable SEO company will continue to work to ensure your prime location (Google position 1-3) and it will cost you money but in return you will get the customers, the satisfaction, and ultimately a huge return on investment.
+A reputable Atlanta SEO company will continue to work to ensure your prime location (Google positions 1-3) and it will cost you money but in return you will get the customers, the satisfaction, and ultimately a huge return on investment (ROI).

-If we go back to our comparison of SEO and Google Adwords, then it seems another fair analogy to say that Adwords is like renting a property – you can only stay in that location if you continue to pay your rent, whereas SEO is more like buying a house – it cost you X amount in monthly payments, but the investment will pay back in the long term.
+If we go back to our comparison of SEO and Google Ads, then it seems another fair analogy to say is that Google Ads is like renting a property – you can only stay in that location if you continue to pay your rent, whereas SEO is more like buying a house – it cost you X amount in monthly payments, but the investment will pay back in the long term.

 So you can hopefully see from these illustrations that search engine optimization is not something you can set at a fixed price.